deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 why do we need vpc in google cloud?
 = A Virtual Private Cloud (VPC) is important in Google Cloud for several reasons.
 Firstly, it provides a secure and isolated environment for your resources.
 With a VPC, you can create *multiple subnets and control network access using firewall rules, helping to protect your data from unauthorized access.
 Additionally, a VPC allows for easy scalability and flexibility.
 You can expand your network by creating new subnets or adding more resources, without affecting other parts of your infrastructure.
 This enables efficient resource management and cost optimization.
 Furthermore, having a VPC enables you to establish VPN connections to securely connect your on-premises network to your Google Cloud network.
 This allows for hybrid cloud scenarios.
+~~ Shared VPC: In a scenario where you have multiple projects within a GCP Organization and you need to enable communication between resources in different VPCs or projects, using a Shared VPC is a recommended approach.
+A Shared VPC allows one project (the host project) to host the VPC network, while other projects (service projects) can attach their resources to this shared network.
-Shared VPC lets you map each tier of the web service to different projects so that they can be managed by different teams while sharing a common VPC network: Resources, such as instances and load balancer components, for each tier are placed in individual service projects managed by different teams.
+- Shared VPC lets you map each tier of the web service to different projects so that they can be managed by different teams while sharing a common VPC network: Resources, such as instances and load balancer components, for each tier are placed in individual service projects managed by different teams.
+Organization Requirement: To use Shared VPC, both projects must be part of the same GCP Organization.
+This ensures that they are under centralized management and billing.

  -- Virtual Private Cloud = This is your private software-defined networking space in GCP.
  -- Not just resource-to-resource, it also manages the doors to outside & peers.
 It defines the overall network.